 Unfortunately, Apple does not allow video game emulators in their App Store.
-Emulators do exist for Apple products, but you must perform a jailbreak to gain access to them.
-For security reasons, I do not recommend jailbreaking your device.
 Rather, you do have options.
-There are quite a few RPG classics you can play without jailbreaking.
-They're available legit in the App Store for around $3-16 US each.
+There are lots of RPG classics that were officially released in the App Store.
+They go for around $3-16 US.
 Those RPGs are:

 *This game is a 3D remake of the original

 An impressive utility that takes advantage of the iOS's developer trial period to sideload apps without having to jailbreak your device.
 It gives you access to a special app store where there is a plentiful selection of video game emulators you can install.
 Getting started with AltStore can be a little tricky.
 I recommend their Reddit for help.